top of page

 Private Mentorships

-I prefer to get manuscripts as e-mail attachments in a word doc, and I have various methods of responding to your work: 1) extensive marginal comments, using the “review” function in Microsoft Word (if Word is a problem, let me know and we’ll figure something else out) 2) with editing suggestions worked in (clearly and identifiably) to the body of your poem(s) (that is, you’ll always be able to tell when I’ve added something to the page—there won’t be any invisible changes) and 3) in narrative format in a letter.
+You send work by e-mail attachment.
+My preference is to receive Microsoft Word Docs.
+I respond in kind, with: 1) extensive marginal comments on your poems, using the “review” function in Microsoft Word, and/or 2) editing suggestions worked in (clearly and identifiably) to the body of your poem(s) (that is, you’ll always be able to tell when I’ve added something to the page—there won’t be any invisible changes), and also 3) in narrative format in a letter.
 You can expect to get a multi-page letter from me containing comments on all poems.

 I am open to the possibility of following a different format and structure per your needs.